suzumakes/suzumakes/README.md

 ######Requirements

 1. Page has to be responsive - x-small and large screens provided
-2. Using a Grid System or CSS Framework is encouraged
+2. Grid System or CSS Framework encouraged
-3. Page needs to be cross-browser compatible.
-Chrome, Firefox, Safari, and IE
+3. Cross-browser compatible for Chrome, Firefox, Safari, and IE
-4. The font is Open Sans
+4. Font = Open Sans
-5. Form does not have to function, but the form must be styled with valid elements
+5. Form mockup styled with valid elements
 6. Accordion for "Sign-up To View" section.
 Chevron changes direction when accordion elements are toggled.

 ######Changes From Submission

 1. Grunt-Includes used for better organization
-2. Media queries for x-small, small, medium, and large screens included
+2. x-small, small, medium, and large media queries included
 3. SCSS is split into separate files, variables and mixins imported from my own snippets
 4. No dropdown in the original submission.